aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 The [DoDamageAnim](DoDamageAnim.md) call towards the end will have fakeanim set to true.
 NOTE: this is ignored if `NoDamageAnim` is processed after

 #### `DontAwake`
-Prevents the attack from removing the `Sleep` [condition](../Actors%20states/Conditions.md) on the target later even if all conditions to do so are fufilled
+Prevents the attack from removing the `Sleep` [condition](../Actors%20states/Conditions.md) on the target later even if all conditions to do so are fufilled.
+TODO: this seems broken if damage calc inflicted a condition, recheck

 ### Player damage processing
 This section only happens if the target is a player party member.